 Parsing Mifare DESFire EV2 Tap Data in Python

-A standard DESFire EV2 tap record follows a strict 32-byte layout.
-Proper Smart Card Schema Mapping requires adherence to this structure while accounting for vendor-specific extensions.
+A standard DESFire EV2 tap record follows a strict 32-byte layout in File ID 0x01 or 0x02.
+Reliable decoding depends on holding to this structure exactly while accounting for vendor-specific extensions in the padding region.

 Offset Length Field Description